 God guided Israel to a new land of their own (east of the Mediterrenean) to be established in their existence as a nation and to grow in their relationship with God as his people.

 Over the next several hundred years, they struggled to remain faithful to God.
 They experienced downward spirals of chaos during the times they practiced unfaithfulness, often influenced by poor leadership of various kings.
 Eventually the spiral resulted in the exile of the nation.

 Despite the wandering heart of Israel, God continued to love them.
 Through messages delivered by special spiritual leaders called prophets, God reminded them of his promises to return them to their land, rebuild their nation, and restore their heart focus and relationship with God.

 Hope for restored relationships

-Through the lineage of this nation, God Himself stepped into humanity and history to ultimately restore relationships — He came in the flesh as the person of Jesus.
-The life of Jesus — God’s own Son — showed people what good relationships looked like through the way He lived and interacted with others and with God His Father.
+Through the lineage of this nation, God himself stepped into humanity and history to ultimately restore relationships — he came in the flesh in the person of Jesus.
+The life of Jesus — God’s own Son — showed people what good relationships looked like through the way he lived and interacted with others and with God his Father.
 He came to teach, heal, and be the way for people to relate to God.